khuynh16/Artist-Wood-Portfolio/README.md

 # Wood Sculpture Portfolio
-This is an wood artist's portfolio, displaying a showcase of her artworks that revolve around wood crafting.
+This is a wood artist's portfolio, displaying a showcase of her artworks that revolve around wood crafting.

 # Website